 Whether you choose divorce mediation, Collaborative Divorce, or a conventional adversarial divorce, one of the main tasks you will do as part of your divorce or separation is to figure out who gets ownership of items of property and responsibility for specific debts.
 This “property division” is part of every dissolution of marriage (divorce), legal separation, and the breakup of every committed intimate relationship.

-Property includes accounts, personal property, real estate, securities, business interests and professional goodwill, expectancies, retirement plans, and even airline miles and club memberships.
+“Property” (in the divorce-sense of the word) includes accounts, personal property, real estate, securities, business interests and professional goodwill, future expectancies, stock options and awards, retirement plans, and even airline miles and club memberships.
 Debts include credit cards and mortgages, but also contingent liabilities and contractual liabilities.

 - The nature and extent of the community property;